ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 states via deduction each turn and refining our guessing strategy accordingly.
 Deduction takes our average score from ≈7921.5 to ≈7768.8, a 150 point improvement!

-`SALET` and `REAST` were chosen since they're the top two deterministic Wordle strategies, but what about mixing other strategies?
+`SALET` and `REAST` were chosen since they're the top two Wordle strategies, but what about mixing other strategies?
 During the competition, the best combination of strategies I found was by assigning 10% of the permutation to each of the top 10 Wordle starting words: `SALET`, `REAST`, `CRATE`, `TRACE`, `SLATE`, `CRANE`, `CARLE`, `SLANE`, `CARTE`,